kaciemayberry/cloudformation-helpers/README.md

    Unfortunately we can't use the Github .zip file directly, because it zips the code into a subdirectory named after the repo; AWS Lambda then can't find the .js file containing the helper functions because it is not on the top-level.

-2. Upload the edited create_cloufformation_helper_functions.template to com.gilt.public.backoffice/cloudformation_templates
+2. Upload the edited create_cloudformation_helper_functions.template to com.gilt.public.backoffice/cloudformation_templates

 ## License